Marcejr117/Hacking-Notes-Writeups/content/Walkthrough/HTB/OpenSource.md

 >![[Pasted image 20250226182130.png]]
 >![[Pasted image 20250226182248.png]]

-- This happened because de version of the application, we have to chain the encrypt mode to `sha1`, like this
+- This happened because the version of the application, we have to chain the encrypt mode to `sha1`, like this

 ```python
 import hashlib